-Pursuant to the Mining Code of Burkina Faso, an exploration permit holder is required to incur 270,000 West African CFA Francs (\$575) of exploration expenditures per square kilometre per year in order to maintain its permits in good standing.
+Pursuant to the Mining Code of Burkina Faso, an exploration permit holder is required to incur 270,000 West African CFA Francs (\$531) of exploration expenditures per square kilometre per year in order to maintain its permits in good standing.
 If such expenditures are not incurred, the Government of Burkina Faso may, at its discretion, cancel the permits after giving the permit holder sixty days notice to remedy any deficiency.
-At March 31, 2012, the Company had not incurred sufficient expenditures on its Kodyel, Loto and Tordo permits to comply with the Mining Code of Burkina Faso.
-However, the Government of Burkina Faso has renewed the Kodyel and Loto permits and has not issued the Company any notice of non-compliance.
+At June 30, 2012, the Company had not incurred sufficient expenditures on its Loto and Tordo permits to comply with the Mining Code of Burkina Faso.
+However, the Government of Burkina Faso has renewed the Loto permit and has not issued the Company any notice of non-compliance.
 The Company is in the process of renewing the Lati and Tordo permits.
-Sufficient expenditures have been incurred on the Moule and Lati permits.
+Sufficient expenditures have been incurred on the Kodyel, Moule, and Lati permits.
 The Company believes its Burkina Faso permits are in good standing.